elemental/Elemental/doc/source/lapack-like/eigen_svd.rst

 Range-based subset computation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, double a, double b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double,VR,STAR>& w, double a, double b )

    Compute the eigenvalues of a double-precision real symmetric distributed matrix `A` lying in the half-open interval :math:`(a,b]`.

-.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, double a, double b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<double,VR,STAR>& w, double a, double b )

    Compute the eigenvalues of a double-precision complex Hermitian distributed matrix `A` lying in the half-open interval :math:`(a,b]`.

-.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z, double a, double b )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<double>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z, double a, double b )

    Compute the eigenpairs of a double-precision real symmetric distributed matrix `A` with eigenvalues lying in the half-open interval :math:`(a,b]`.

-.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<Complex<double>,MC,MR>& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double,MC,MR>& Z )
+.. cpp:function:: void HermitianEig( UpperOrLower uplo, DistMatrix<Complex<double> >& A, DistMatrix<double,VR,STAR>& w, DistMatrix<double>& Z )

    Compute the eigenpairs of a double-precision complex Hermitian distributed matrix `A` with eigenvalues lying in the half-open interval :math:`(a,b]`.